cs1302uga/cs1302-tutorials/packages.md

    } // HelloWorld
    ```

-2. Change directly into the default package directory and compile the program using `javac`:
+2. Change directly into the default package directory (`src`) and compile the program using `javac`:

    ```
    $ javac HelloWorld.java
    ```

-3. List the contents of the directory to verify that `HelloWorld.class` was created.
+3. List the contents of the directory with `ls` to verify that `HelloWorld.class` was created.

 4. Run the program using `java`: